Vibrante-Node v2.5.0 — Introduction

 Why Async?

 DCC operations — cooking a Houdini geometry, rendering a Maya scene, querying a Prism Pipeline project database — can take seconds or minutes.
 A synchronous engine would freeze the UI and prevent you from monitoring progress, reading log output, or stopping a runaway task.
-Vibrante-Node runs the execution engine on an asyncio event loop that shares the Qt event loop via qasync.
+Vibrante-Node runs the execution engine on a dedicated asyncio event loop driven by a zero-interval QTimer on the Qt main thread (_EventLoopRunner in src/ui/window.py).
 Every node's execute() method is a Python coroutine (async def).
 This means:

 Why Extensible?